alexbsec/alexbsec.github.io/_posts/2024-01-16-monitored-htb.md

 ```

 We can see that the STRING parameter seems to be setting a user `svc` to run the command `check_host.sh` passing the username `svc` and what it seems to be a password `XjH7VCehowpR1xZB`.
 We can try to login with these credentials at `/nagiosxi/login.php`
-web service endpoint, but this will give
+web service endpoint, but that won't work:

 <img src="../figs/monitored3.png" alt="failed login attempt">